 This example uses the

-dfx canister callcommand to pass "there" as an argument of type
+dfx canister callcommand to pass "everyone" as an argument to the

 Verify the command displays the return value of the

-Stop the Internet Computer replica processes running on your local computer by running the following command:
+Stop the local Internet Computer network running on your local computer by running the following command:

-This Quick start touched on only a few key steps to introduce the basic workflow you follow to develop programs of your own.
-There are more detailed examples and tutorials for you to explore in the Developer’s Guide and in the Motoko Programming Language Guide.
+This Quick Start touched on only a few key steps to introduce the basic workflow you follow to develop programs of your own.
+There are more detailed examples and tutorials for you to explore in the Tutorials section of the SDK Developer Tools and in the Motoko Programming Language Guide.